Benny Hinn: Personal life

 Hinn married Suzanne Harthern on 4 August 1979.
 The couple have four children.
-Suzanne filed divorce papers in California's Orange County Superior Court on 1 February 2010, citing "irreconcilable differences."
+She filed divorce papers in California's Orange County Superior Court on 1 February 2010, citing "irreconcilable differences".

 In July 2010, Hinn and fellow televangelist Paula White were photographed leaving a hotel in Rome holding hands.
 Both Hinn and White denied allegations in the National Enquirer that the two were engaged in an affair.
 Hinn was sued in February 2011 by the Christian publishing house Strang Communications, which claimed that a relationship with White did occur and that Hinn had violated the morality clause of his contract with the company.

 In May 2012, Hinn announced that he and Suzanne had begun reconciliation during the Christmas season of 2011, stating that the split had been caused by her addiction to prescription drugs and antidepressants and citing his busy schedule and lack of time for his wife and children.
 Benny and Suzanne remarried on 3 March 2013, at the Holy Land Experience theme park, in a traditional ceremony lasting over two hours and attended by approximately 1,000 well-wishers, including many visiting Christian leaders.
 Jack Hayford referred to the remarriage as "a miracle of God's grace".
+However, in July 2024, Suzanne would once again file for divorce, this time in the Hillsborough County Court in Tampa, Florida.